bigchaindb/bigchaindb/docs/server/source/server-reference/configuration.md

 * `database.name` is a user-chosen name for the database inside MongoDB, e.g. `bigchain`.
 * `database.connection_timeout` is the maximum number of milliseconds that BigchainDB will wait before giving up on one attempt to connect to the backend database.
 * `database.replicaset` is the name of the MongoDB replica set.
 The default value is `null` because in BighainDB 2.0+, each BigchainDB node has its own independent MongoDB database and no replica set is necessary.
 Replica set must already exist if this option is configured, BigchainDB will not create it.
-* `database.ssl` determines if BigchainDB connects to MongoDB over TLS/SSL or not.
-It can be set to `true` or `false`.

 There are three ways for BigchainDB Server to authenticate itself with MongoDB (or a specific MongoDB database): no authentication, username/password, and x.509 certificate authentication.